About the Festival

 Most of these events are closed to the broader community and are specifically for the Sisters but that's where Shield and Bow comes in.
 Shield and Bow is our attempt to bring forward to the larger community some of the amazing gifts and lessons that being a sister has given us.
 We want to share our joy and energy as Sisters with you!
 The event is completely volunteer driven and is our spiritual and physical offering as Sisters back to the larger womanhood community.
 We try to accomplish this through workshops, rituals and events that concentrate on empowerment, authentic relating, fun and skill development.

 Shield and Bow is a weekend for us as people 16+ who identify with womanhood.
 It is a celebration of our chosen identity, driven by commitment to community and offered by the Sisters for their sisters!
-We hope you can join us June 14th, 15th and 16th 2019.
+We hope you can join us in person (following provincial guidelines) June 8th,9th,10th and 11th 2023.